-While the Official Receiver will be involved initially with a liquidation, when it comes to the realisation of assets, a private sector insolvency practitioner will often be appointed for this role, subject to the approval of creditors.
+While the Official Receiver will be involved initially with a liquidation, when it comes to the realisation of assets, a private sector insolvency practitioner will often be appointed by creditors for this role.
 In the case of large or highly complex cases, the Official Receiver may also bring in additional experts to assist with the liquidation.

 Investigation into the Conduct of Directors